 \section{Results}

 The following section presents the outcomes of our experiments.
 We examined four different neural networks as described in the previous section.
-For all the results obtained from the RL algorithm, we used the different seeds and plotted the 66\% confidence interval in the learning curves along with their mean, as illustrated in Figures [\ref{fig:pbi}] and [\ref{fig:sbi}].
-Some of our experiments were used to validate our model by drawing parallels between children's learning processes, while others attempt to make predictions that can be used as pedagogical strategies for children.
+For all the results obtained from the reinforcement learning algorithm, we used the different seeds and plotted the 66\% confidence interval in the learning curves along with their mean, as illustrated in Figures [\ref{fig:pbi}] and [\ref{fig:sbi}].
+Some of our experiments are used to validate our model by drawing parallels between children's learning processes, while others attempt to make predictions that can be applied to improve children's learning.